What are Azure Active Directory reports?

 What Azure AD license do you need to access the audit logs report?

 The audit logs report is available for features for which you have licenses.
 If you have a license for a specific feature, you also have access to the audit log information for it.
+A detailed feature comparison as per different types of licenses can be seen on the Azure Active Directory pricing page.
 For more details, see Azure Active Directory features and capabilities.

 The sign-ins report enables you to find answers to questions such as: